Will fans be allowed at Big Ten basketball tournaments?

 But still unknown is whether fans will be able to attend the Big Ten games and if so, how many?

-13News has heard, if fans are allowed, capacity will likely be less than the 25 percent set for the men's NCAA tournament.
-That percent would allow up to 17,500 people.
+13News has heard, if fans are allowed, capacity will likely be less than the 25 percent set for the men's NCAA Tournament.
+That percentage would allow up to 17,500 people.
 That includes players, coaches and their family members and essential personnel, along with fans.

 If capacity were capped at 10 percent for men's Big Ten play, that would mean nearly 7,000 fans per game.
 For the women at Bankers Life Fieldhouse, it would be about 2,000 fans.